rlpy/rlpy/doc/install.rst

     to work properly.
 We hope this issue is fixed soon.
 See also https://groups.google.com/a/continuum.io/forum/#!topic/anaconda/G4McL1bclAs
     for updates.

+    If you see an error complaining that the module `_tkagg` could not be imported, change the `matplotlib_backend` variable in `Tools.GeneralTools` to \"qtagg\".
+While this workaround allows you to use matplotlib, it may result in interactive matplotlib plots to not be shown.

 .. warning::
     A couple of problems arise when building our Cython / C++ Extensions on Windows.
 It requires therefore